MicheleTobias/Geospatial-Data-Visualization/README.md

 Optional: Add any other reference data you might find helpful, such as the [California County Boundaries](http://frap.fire.ca.gov/data/frapgisdata-sw-counties_download) or [Natural Earth Data](http://www.naturalearthdata.com/) datasets.

-Now order the data in your Layers Panel on the left side of the window so you can see everything - polygons on the bottom, then lines, then points on the top.
-Remember that you can grab and drag the items in the Layers Panel to move them up or down in the order.
+Now order the data in your *Layers Panel* on the left side of the window so you can see everything - polygons on the bottom, then lines, then points on the top.
+Remember that you can grab and drag the items in the *Layers Panel* to move them up or down in the order.
 The order you see is the order the layers appear on the map canvas.
-(I personally like to think of it like a craft project... big opaque construction paper on the lower levels, stacked up with strings, and stickers.
+(I personally like to think of it like a craft project... big opaque construction paper on the lower levels, stacked up with strings (lines), and stickers (points).
 You could certainly put the paper on top, but you won't see the strings/lines or the stickers/points then.)
 Don't worry if the default colors QGIS picked are unattractive.
 The rest of this workshop is about styling data.

 ## Lines
 Lines represents items that are linear in nature & are thin relative to the map scale.
 Length is important but not width.
 Examples include roads or rivers.
 At large scales, these usually become polygons because the width becomes important as you zoom in.

 In this section, we'll be working with the *Flowlines.geojson* file which contains things like streams, pipelines, canals, and other linear entities that carry water from one place to another.
-It's a subset of the NHD Flowlines shapefile and only has lines that intersect with the San Francisco Bay HUC 4 watershed boundary (otherwise it would be too much to deal with today).
+It's a subset of the [NHD Flowlines](https://nhd.usgs.gov/wbd.html) shapefile and only has lines that intersect with the San Francisco Bay [HUC 4 watershed boundary](https://water.usgs.gov/GIS/huc.html) (otherwise it would be too much to deal with today).
 For this workshop, I've added a few other columns as well to facilitate learning.

 ### Nominal
 Let's look at the attribute table for the Flowlines data.
-Right click on the layer in the Layers Panel and choose Open Attribute Table.
+Right click on the layer in the *Layers Panel* and choose *Open Attribute Table*.
 The name column (*GNIS_NAME*) is one of the easier to understand nominal data columns in this dataset so we'll work with this column for now.
 Scroll through the data to get an idea of what kinds of information is in this name column.
 It looks like some items are named and others are not.
 Some names appear multiple times.

 Close the attribute table.